cgorlinsky/discordGoogleSheets/README.md

 # discordGoogleSheets
-Chat bot to pull data from Google sheets
+Chat bot to pull data from Google sheets.

+Written using Python 3.4